ShawnMcCool/elastic-bash/README.md

 As what?
 In production..
 No. For fun?
 Sure!

-**why environment variables for script arguments?**: No particular reason.
-But thankfully due to the design, it can be swapped out for POSIX style or whatever.
+### why environment variables

+Where's the fun in me giving you all the answers.
+The design supports easy transitions to POSIX style parameters or whatever else.

 ## Usage